Luhansk People's Republic

-Geography and demographics
+Geography

 The 2014 constitution of the Luhansk People's Republic (art.
 54.1) defined the territory of the republic as "determined by the borders existing on the day of establishment", without describing the borders.
 From February 2015 up until February 2022, the LPR's de facto borders were the Russo–Ukrainian border (south and east), the border between Ukraine's Luhansk Oblast and Donetsk Oblast (west), and the line of contact with Ukrainian troops (north) as defined in the Minsk agreements between Ukraine, Russia, and the OSCE.
 When the Russian president announced recognition of the republics' independence on February 22, 2022, he said "we recognized all their fundamental documents, including the constitution.
 And the constitution spells out the borders within the Donetsk and Luhansk regions at the time when they were part of Ukraine".

-Ukraine's Luhansk Oblast and the LPR-controlled area from April 2014 to February 2022 are both landlocked.
+Ukraine's Luhansk Oblast and the Russian-controlled area from April 2014 to February 2022 are both landlocked.

-The highest point in left-bank Ukraine is Mohyla Mechetna hill (367.1 m above sea level), which is located in the vicinity of the city of Petrovske, in LPR-controlled territory.
+The highest point in left-bank Ukraine is Mohyla Mechetna hill (367.1 m above sea level), which is located in the vicinity of the city of Petrovske, in Russian-controlled territory.

 In December 2017, approximately 1.4 million lived in the LPR's territory, with 435,000 in the city of Luhansk.
 Leaked documents suggest that less than three million people, less than half of the pre-war population, remained in the separatist territories that Moscow controlled in eastern Ukraine in early February 2022, and 38% of those remaining were pensioners.

-On 18 February 2022, the LPR and DPR separatist authorities ordered a general evacuation of women and children to Russia, and the next day a full mobilization of males "able to hold a weapon in their hands".
+On 18 February 2022, the LPR and DPR separatist authorities ordered a general evacuation of women and children to Russia, and the next day a full mobilisation of males "able to hold a weapon in their hands".